 Disasters can come in many different and unexpected ways, including ransomware, fires, floods, theft, cyber threats – you name it, all have the potential to cripple any company and may cost hundreds of thousands of dollars in lost revenue and several years of company data in the process.

 Depending on the size of your organization, your backup solution may include something as simple as several external-USB backup drives that someone rotates out on a regular basis, or the use of a NAS (Network Attached Storage) device located in a different part of the building or even located at a secondary site, or maybe the combination of a disk backup with duplicate tape-backups used for longer archival purposes, in combination with a secondary cloud-based backup solution.

-The most important takeaway for Backup and Recovery is making sure your company has a valid (and tested!) backup solution in place that allows your organization the chance to recover from an unexpected ransomware attack.
+The most important takeaway for Backup and Recovery is making sure your company has a valid (and tested!) backup solution in place that allows your organization the chance to recover from an unexpected attack and gives you peace of mind in the risk of ransomware getting a hold.
 And remember, recovering from a ransomware attack won’t be possible if your backup solution isn’t regularly taking successful/complete backups of your company’s data, so make sure someone is regularly reviewing your backup solution and software for success and addressing any backup failures in a timely manner.

 9. Protect your cloud storage

 Dropbox, Google Drive, One Drive are all “free game” for a system that has been compromised by a ransomware virus.